FabianLins/jquerymenu_dummy/README.md

-# Responsive jQuery Fixed Navigation Menu by Fabian Lins
+# Responsive jQuery Fixed Drop Down Menu by Fabian Lins
-This is the first dummy version of my Responsive jQuery Fixed Navigation Menu by Fabian Lins.
+This is the first dummy version of my Responsive jQuery Fixed Drop Down Menu by Fabian Lins.

 To use this navigation bar, you have to do a few things: